 Transitional Kindergarten (TK)

-Transitional Kindergarten (TK) is a bridge between preschool and kindergarten for children turning 5 years old between September 2 through December 2.
+Transitional Kindergarten (TK) is a bridge between preschool and kindergarten for children turning five-years old between September 2 through December 2.
 It provides young learners a head start and the opportunity to learn and grow in an environment that is tailored to meet their academic and social needs.

-The TK class provides more opportunities for social-emotional and language development, including mathematics functions through interactive, hands-on activities, so students will develop and build upon existing skills to be successful in Kindergarten.
-Stimulating classroom centers, which focus on science, mathematics, writing, arts and crafts, community roll play, etc.
+The TK class provides more opportunities for social-emotional and language development, including mathematics functions through interactive, hands-on activities, which helps students develop and build upon existing skills to be successful in kindergarten, and stimulating classroom centers, which focus on science, mathematics, writing, arts and crafts, community roll play, etc.

 TK is part of the public school system and is free to participating students.
 Registration in the program is optional.
 Students attend the one-year program and the following year begin kindergarten.
 Credentialed teachers using the district-adopted curriculum teach transitional kindergarten.